googleforgames/open-match-docs/site/content/en/docs/Guides/api.md

 }
 ```

-## Interacting with Open Match via the Swagger UI
+## Invoking Open Match APIs via the Swagger UI

-You can view and talk to this API via the Swagger UI application that is deployed
-with your Open Match cluster.
+You can view and talk to this API via the Swagger UI application that is deployed with your Open Match cluster.

 ### Google Kubernetes Engine

 If your cluster runs on GKE you can access the tool from your cluster using a Public IP address.
 Go to `Cloud Console > Kubernetes Engine > Services & Ingress` and look for `om-swaggerui`.
 In that row there's a link to view the API browser.

 ### Locally

 The Swagger UI is accessible from your cluster via port 51500.
-Kubernetes's
-virtual network is by default private so you'll need to add a proxy to communicate with it.
+Kubernetes's virtual network is by default private so you'll need to add a proxy to communicate with it.

 ```bash
 # Open the port to the pod so that it can be accessed locally.